liviust/Caffe-Digits-LMDB-Multilabel-maker/README.md

 -------------------------------
 For a multi-label scenario, the data will be a N x H x W x 3 4D blob, and the *corresponding* labels will be a N x M x 1 x 1 4D blob.
 The necessary steps can now be listed as follows:

 (1) **Shuffling of data:** Shuffle all the data in sync with their corresponding labels before proceeding onto the next steps, as we will not use any shuffle operation during LMDB creation.
-In case you are not using a CNN which supports different image aspect ratios (like SPPNet), please also resize all the images to a common size.

 (2) **Specifying data files:** Make a data.txt file which lists the data file names (in order) and a dummy label (which will never be used) for each file.
 The data.txt file in the repository shows an example snippet of how to list the image file names with dummy labels.